DefinitelyRus/EZBM/Documentation/Code Style.md

     )
     ```

-* **Constructor Arguments:** When instantiating classes or records with many properties, place each argument on its own line and use **named arguments**.
+* When creating new objects with many parameters that go over 80 characters, put each parameter on its own line and name them.

   ```csharp
   Staff staff = new(